 Adequate cleaning time is essential for successful ultrasonic cleaning.
 The cleaning time will vary depending on the type of contamination, the material being cleaned, and the ultrasonic equipment used.
 Over-cleaning can result in damage to the object being cleaned, so it’s important to follow the recommended cleaning time for each specific situation.

-- Chemistry – alkalinity/acidity, surfactants, wetting agents, dispersants, emulsifiers, saponifiers, sequestrants, inhibitors, defoamers etc.. are all part of the equation in taking the contaminant off without damaging the part being cleaned.
+Alkalinity/acidity, surfactants, wetting agents, dispersants, emulsifiers, saponifiers, sequestrants, inhibitors, defoamers etc. are all part of the equation in taking the contaminant off without damaging the part being cleaned.
 Choosing the right cleaning solution is a critical factor in the success of ultrasonic cleaning.
 The type of solution used depends on the type of contamination and the material being cleaned.
 Using an inappropriate cleaning solution can result in damage to the object being cleaned or ineffective cleaning.

 Setting the appropriate frequency and intensity of the ultrasonic equipment is essential.
 The intensity should be adjusted based on the size and type of the object being cleaned.
-A lower frequency is used for denser, harder items with hard dirt, higher frequency for delicate smaller items with smaller particulate contaminant requiring a finer clean.
+A lower frequency is used for denser, harder items with hard dirt, and a higher frequency for smaller delicate items with smaller particulate contaminants requiring a finer clean.
 A higher frequency will result in more effective cleaning but may also damage delicate materials.
 40KHz is often cited as the “sweet” spot for general cleaning.